Blog /

 There’s an additional benefit to widening the scope of toolbox talks.
 It’s well-documented by the NSC and other organizations that most people get hurt off the job.
 When safety meetings only cover job-specific safety requirements, like LOTO procedures or reminders on how to use a piece of heavy equipment, it does little to heighten workers’ safety awareness when they leave the workplace.

 However, using these talks as an opportunity to discuss human error and other universal safety issues can have a much more profound effect on personal safety and the safety culture.
-The mental states and other human factors that cause workers to make mistakes on the job can also lead them to get hurt at home and on the road too.
+The mental states and other human factors that cause workers to make mistakes on the job can also lead them to get hurt at home and on the road.

 As the free toolbox talk guide notes, talking about issues like this in safety meetings can make employees safer around the clock.
 Keeping safety discussions from becoming stale while also making them more effective?
 Turns out that covering a wider range of topics is an effective way to shake up safety meetings.
+Check out these 12 months of toolbox talk topic suggestions to help you get started.

 Tagged , , , , , ,